Google 4Q revenue grew, but not enough for Wall Street

 SAN FRANCISCO (AP) — Google’s revenue grew, but Wall Street wanted more.

-Parent company Alphabet’s stock fell nearly 5% after financial results came out Monday, even as profits rose 19% and beat expectations for the last three months of the year.
+Parent company Alphabet’s stock fell more than 4% after financial results came out Monday, even as profits rose 19% and beat expectations for the last three months of the year.

 Helped by lower taxes, Alphabet said Monday it earned $10.7 billion, or $15.35 per share, more than the $12.49 a share analysts polled by FactSet were expecting.
 Net revenue, after subtracting advertising costs, was $37.6 billion, up 18% from a year ago.
 But analysts were looking for $38.4 billion.